 For buyers with small to medium budgets, Horizon treadmills offer good value for money.
 The compact T101 in particular is one of our best buys for under $1000, as although it saves on horsepower and track space, it benefits from other features not normally found in its price range.

-Serious runners who train more regularly and intensely should look towards Horizon’s Elite Series; these machines are large and powerful enough to accommodate the everyday runner’s workout needs.
+Serious runners who train more regularly and intensely should look towards Horizon’s Studio Series; these machines are large and powerful enough to accommodate the everyday runner’s workout needs.
 These cardio machines won’t last as long as more expensive options on the market, but they will keep users happy over years of training sessions.